Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 Image Source: boomi.com

-Boomi began as one of the earliest iPaaS platforms to help companies link apps and move data between them.
-Teams use it to handle integration challenges, keep data flow steady, and push digital transformation forward.
+Boomi is an iPaaS solution that helps companies integrate apps and move data between them.
+Teams use it to handle integration needs, keep data flow steady, and push digital transformation forward.

-Its core capabilities cover a lot: Boomi Integration with pre-built connectors, a Master Data Hub for master data management, and API management to create and govern APIs.
+It covers a lot: pre-built connectors, master data management, and API integrations.
 There are B2B and EDI tools, workflow automation through Boomi Flow, and AI that suggests faster ways to map and set up integrations, too.

 "Atoms," which are its runtime engines, let you choose cloud, on-prem, or hybrid cloud deployments.
 It even supports reverse ETL, so data from warehouses flows back into CRMs or marketing tools.